David-OConnor/plascad/README.md

 ### When to use each file format
 If you don't have interoperability requirements, you can use PlasCAD's own file format (.pcad extension) using the *Save* and *Load* buttons.
 This is a binary format that results in smaller file sizes (Generally 4-10x smaller) than the others, due to using 2-bits to store each nucelotide, and a compact overal format.
-This is a binary format divided into packets.
-It's currently undocumented, but we'll add documentation later.
+[WIP documention](file_spec.md).

 [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) and SnapGene are popular formats, and provide interoperability with other software.
 [AddGene](https://www.addgene.org/) and other resources have files available in these formats.